ecnepsnai/otto/docs/client.md

 single, top-level object.
 The `otto_client.conf` configuration file must be in the same directory as the Otto client binary.

+The Otto client offers an interactive setup which can be accessed by running the client with the `-s` argument.

 If you choose to manually configure the Otto client, you must also add the host to the Otto server through the web UI.

 |Property|Required|Description|